PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-05-platonic-nonsense.md

 Levin and Wagner make the connection to Plato, but they do not seem to be describing a supernatural realm, rather a reconceived or extended reality.

-The Discoverosphere at Evolution News taakes their views as endorsing a dualism which has a supernatural world directing the natural world.
+The Discoverosphere at Evolution News takes their views as endorsing a dualism which has a supernatural world directing the natural world.
 It is less than clear whether Levin or Wagner would agree.